urql-graphql/urql/docs/architecture.md

 ![Operations and Results](./assets/urql-event-hub.png)

 It's the `Client`s responsibility to accept an `Operation` and execute it.
-The bindings interally call the `client.executeQuery`, `client.executeMutation`, or `client.executeSubscription` methods, and we'll get a "stream" of results.
+The bindings internally call the `client.executeQuery`, `client.executeMutation`, or `client.executeSubscription` methods, and we'll get a "stream" of results.
 This "stream" allows us to register a callback with it to receive results.